The Cool Girl trap is back. Hard.

 What’s remarkable about this list is that every single adaptation became a cultural event — not just a movie, but a conversation.
 That’s because these stories tap into something people can’t stop talking about: the performance of marriage, the unreliability of narrators, and the terrifying question of whether the person you love is the person you think they are.

 If you loved these books like Gone Girl, you’ll love my thriller.
 Perfect Modern Wife is about a woman who visits her college friend’s tradwife farm and immediately senses something is wrong — but everyone insists everything is perfect.
 The husband is charming.
 The mother-in-law is welcoming.
 The farm is beautiful.
 And the question that drives the entire book is pure Gone Girl: is everyone lying to you, or are you the one who can’t be trusted?
-It’s been optioned to become a movie, and you can get a free copy when you join the Serial Chillers Club newsletter.
+It’s been optioned to become a movie.

 Read next: Books Like Strange Darling — 9 thrillers that flip the script on who’s really dangerous.